bhpham/finwise-chatbot/README.md

    cd finwise-chatbot

 2. Install dependencies: Make sure you have the required Python packages installed.
-You can create a virtual environment if desired. pip install -r requirements.txt
+You can create a virtual environment if desired.
+   ``bash
+   pip install -r requirements.txt

-3. Configure API Keys:
+4. Configure API Keys:
 Create API keys in GCP Vertex AI or Service Account keys.
 Add your key to the .env file in the root directory.
-4. Run the applications
+5. Run the applications
+   ``bash
    python3 app.py

 Usage
 Open your browser and navigate to http://localhost:5000 to access the chatbot interface.